mattheww/gomill/gomill_docs/competitions.rst

 ^^^^^^^^^^^^^

 The :setting:`board_size`, :setting:`komi`, :setting:`handicap`, and
-:setting:`handicap_style` Matchup settings control the details of the game.
+:setting:`handicap_style` matchup settings control the details of the game.
 The ringmaster doesn't know or care what rule variant the players are using;
 it's up to you to make sure they agree with each other.